Take the quiz

 • Genetic tendencies (predisposition)

-• Other insulin-resistant disorders or diseases, such as chronic pancreatitis or hyperthyroidism
+• Other insulin-resistant disorders or conditions, such as chronic pancreatitis

 • Obesity